Skip to main content

 End-to-end example

-A complete WhatsApp flow, from incoming message to outbound Graph API call:
+A complete flow, from incoming message to outbound text message:

 1. End user +14155551234 texts your client's business number

-2. Your platform receives the webhook / accessibility event.
+2. Your platform receives the webhook / accessibility event and decides

 3. Your platform POSTs to Encore (new chat → fresh chatId):